 In her article on MindBodyGreen, Nadya Andreeva advises:

 “It’s important for Pittas to keep cool by avoiding overexposure to direct sunlight and fried and spicy foods.
 Avoid alcohol and tobacco, overworking, and overheating.
 When aggravated, [you become] susceptible to feeling negative emotions like hostility, hatred, intolerance, and jealousy.
 Choose fresh vegetables and fruits that are watery and sweet, especially cherries, mangoes, cucumbers, water melon, and avocado.
 Have lots of salads with dark greens such as arugula, dandelions, and kale.
 Avoid conflicts.
 Cultivate the virtues of honesty, morality, kindness, generosity, and self-control.”

 There are several different websites that offer free online tests.
 The more questions asked, the more likely it is that you will receive accurate results.
 You can take an online test from the Chopra Center and Holistic Online.
 The Ayruvedic Institute has a test that you fill out and grade yourself.

 You will want to test yourself from time to time because we change throughout the years.
 A person who may previously associate with being cold may now constantly feel hot.
 By retesting and staying current with the guidelines for your constitution, you may help to prevent disease and, at the very least, encourage optimal health for yourself.

 I really enjoy the Yoga Toolbox for Teachers and Students by Joseph and Lilian Le Page.
 It’s a three-ring binder that contains pictures and descriptions for many basic yoga poses.
 Each picture shows the activated chakras and the doshas that benefit from this pose.
-Here is a link to buy it form Amazon.
-If you order this book through this link, I earn a small commission.

 What do you do to help keep yourself in balance?
 Let us know in the comments below.